xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_get_api_replication_dump.md

 @RESTRETURNCODE{200}
 is returned if the request was executed successfully and data was returned.
-The header `x-arango-replication-lastincluded` is set to the tick of the last document returned.
+The header `x-avocado-replication-lastincluded` is set to the tick of the last document returned.

 @RESTRETURNCODE{204}
 is returned if the request was executed successfully, but there was no content available.
-The header `x-arango-replication-lastincluded` is `0` in this case.
+The header `x-avocado-replication-lastincluded` is `0` in this case.

 @RESTRETURNCODE{400}
 is returned if either the *from* or *to* values are invalid.